 Without enough white blood cells, you can become seriously ill from infections that your body would normally fight off with ease.

 Neulasta may also be used off-label for other conditions.
-With off-label use, a drug that’s approved for certain conditions is used for a different reason.
+With off-label use, a drug that’s approved for certain conditions is prescribed for a different reason.
 Talk with your doctor for more information.

 Neulasta contains the drug pegfilgrastim, which is a biologic medication.
 A biologic medication is made from living organisms.
 Fulphila contains the active drug pegfilgrastim-jmdb, and it’s a biosimilar form of Neulasta.